382 Adolf Hiremy-Hirschl's "Head of a Young Woman," 1890s

 Ellsworth Kelly, "Untitled, 2001," © Ellsworth Kelly Foundation

 Given the months of darkened galleries at museums around the country, many organizations — including our beloved Dallas Museum of Art — began to look within their own rich collections to create exhibitions for when the world reopened.
-That moment seems to have arrived, and the DMA is exhibiting a slew of shows this fall, running the gamut of cultures and periods and including two in particular: “Focus on Henry Ossawa Turner” (through January 2) and “Point, Line, Plane: The William Jordan and Robert Brownie Bequest” (September 26 through January 9).
+That moment seems to have arrived, and the DMA is exhibiting a slew of shows this fall, running the gamut of cultures and periods and including two in particular: “Focus on Henry Ossawa Tanner” (through January 2) and “Point, Line, Plane: The William Jordan and Robert Brownlee Bequest” (September 26 through January 9).
 Plan a visit after September 26, and you can see all five engaging and inspiring exhibitions.

 Scroll on for details about Dallas’ must-visit shows this fall.